pszklarska/flutter_shopping_cart/README.md

 # ShoppingList
-Flutter example of shopping app using Redux architecture by using [flutter_redux](https://pub.dartlang.org/packages/flutter_redux) package
+Flutter example of shopping app using Redux architecture by using [flutter_redux](https://pub.dartlang.org/packages/flutter_redux) package.

+You can read more about Flutter with Redux in my article: [Flutter + Redux - How to make Shopping List App?](https://medium.com/@pszklarska/flutter-redux-how-to-make-shopping-list-app-1cd315e79b65)

 ## Features
 Application has some features already implemented: